JFTechnology/ember-keycloak-auth/README.md

 [![Dependency Status](https://david-dm.org/JFTechnology/ember-keycloak-auth.svg)](https://david-dm.org/JFTechnology/ember-keycloak-auth)
 [![devDependency Status](https://david-dm.org/JFTechnology/ember-keycloak-auth/dev-status.svg)](https://david-dm.org/JFTechnology/ember-keycloak-auth#info=devDependencies)

-ember-keycloak-auth
+@jftechnology/ember-keycloak-auth
 ==============================================================================

 This README outlines the details of collaborating on this Ember addon.

-ember-keycloak-auth is an addon that can be installed with Ember CLI.
-It is intended for EmberJS applications accessing REST services secured by the Keycloak authentication server from Redhat/JBoss (http://keycloak.jboss.org).
+@jftechnology/ember-keycloak-auth is an addon that can be installed with Ember CLI.
+It is intended for EmberJS applications accessing
+REST services secured by the Keycloak authentication server from Redhat/JBoss (http://keycloak.jboss.org).

+See [addon docs](https://jftechnology.github.io/ember-keycloak-auth) for full API details.

 ## Features overview